Ranjit-Saha/geoai-journey/README.md

 ## 📂 Repository Structure
 *   `agri-sentry360/`: The Hero Project (src, docs, deployment).
-*   `day01-first-satellite-analysis/`: Technical foundation files.
+*   `day01-first-satellite-analysis/`: Technical foundation: NDVI & Vectorization.
-*   `notebooks/`: Research and prototyping rabbit holes.
-*   `requirements.txt`: Global dependencies.

 ---

 ## 🚀 The Mission: Dhaldabri to the World
-During monsoon, optical satellites go blind.
-Farmers in the Terai lose crops to floods with zero warning.
-My mission is to build a **System of Truth**:
+In the Terai belt, monsoon clouds blind optical satellites for 3 months.
+Farmers lose crops to floods with zero warning.
+This project builds a **System of Truth**:
 1.  **SAR Flood Detection**: Seeing through clouds when others are blind.
 2.  **Sowing Window Engine**: 5-year historical flood analysis for optimal planting.
-3.  **Bengali Voice Chatbot**: The "Stethoscope" connecting AI to the farmer.
+3.  **Bengali Voice Chatbot**: The "Stethoscope" connecting AI diagnosis to the farmer.

 ---